hashicorp/nomad/website/source/api/json-jobs.html.md

 - `Delay` - A duration to wait before attempting rescheduling.
 It is specified in nanoseconds.

-- `DelayFunction` - Defines how the delay between subsequent reschedule attempts changes.
-This is to allow a progressively increasing backoff period.
+- `DelayFunction` - Specifies the function that is used to calculate subsequent reschedule delays.
+  The initial delay is specified by the `Delay` parameter.
 Allowed values for `DelayFunction` are listed below:
-    - `linear` - The delay between reschedule attempts stays at the `Delay` value defined above.
+    - `constant` - The delay between reschedule attempts stays at the `Delay` value.
-    - `exponential` - The delay between reschedule attempts doubles until it reaches a specified `MaxDelay` value.
+    - `exponential` - The delay between reschedule attempts doubles.
     - `fibonacci` - The delay between reschedule attempts is calculated by adding the two most recent delays applied.
 For example if `Delay` is set to 5 seconds, the next five reschedule attempts  will be delayed by 5 seconds, 5 seconds, 10 seconds, 15 seconds, and 25 seconds respectively.

 - `MaxDelay`  - `MaxDelay` is an upper bound on the delay beyond which it will not increase.
-This parameter is used when `DelayFunction` is `exponential` or `fibonacci`, and is ignored when `linear` delay is used.
+This parameter is used when `DelayFunction` is `exponential` or `fibonacci`, and is ignored when `constant` delay is used.

 - `Unlimited` - `Unlimited` enables unlimited reschedule attempts.
 If this is set to true the `Attempts` and `Interval` fields are not used.